gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   pragma Elaboration_Checks (Dynamic | Static);

-This is a configuration pragma that provides control over the elaboration model used by the compilation affected by the pragma.
-If the parameter is ``Dynamic``, then the dynamic elaboration model described in the Ada Reference Manual is used, as though the *-gnatE* switch had been specified on the command line.
-If the parameter is ``Static``, then the default GNAT static model is used.
-This configuration pragma overrides the setting of the command line.
-For full details on the elaboration models used by the GNAT compiler, see the chapter on elaboration order handling in the *GNAT User's Guide*.
+This is a configuration pragma which specifies the elaboration model to be used during compilation.
+For more information on the elaboration models of GNAT, consult the chapter on elaboration order handling in the *GNAT User's Guide*.

+The pragma may appear in the following contexts:

+* Configuration pragmas file

+* Prior to the context clauses of a compilation unit's initial declaration

+Any other placement of the pragma will result in a warning and the effects of the offending pragma will be ignored.

+If the pragma argument is ``Dynamic``, then the dynamic elaboration model is in effect.
+If the pragma argument is ``Static``, then the static elaboration model is in effect.

 Pragma Eliminate
 ================